• Top Suggestions

 The NCAA has established a set of strict recruiting rules that Division 1 programs must follow.
 These rules vary from sport to sport, but the below are specific to women’s tennis:

-• Any time: Recruits can receive non-recruiting materials at any time (i.e. questionnaires, camp brochures, non-athletic institutional publications and official NCAA educational materials).
+• Any time: Recruits can receive non-recruiting materials at any time (i.e. camp brochures, non-athletic institutional publications and official NCAA educational materials).

 • June 15 after sophomore year: College coaches can contact and respond to student-athletes starting June 15 after the recruit’s sophomore year.
 This includes calling athletes, as well as sending text messages, direct messages and emails.
 At this time, college coaches can also begin sending recruiting materials and extending verbal scholarship offers.